 But it isn’t the easiest question to answer—that’s where marketing attribution comes in.

 So we’re on the same page, marketing attribution is the process of connecting each of your various marketing channels, campaigns, and touch points with the conversions and, ultimately, customers they produce.

 It sounds complicated, and it’s easy for marketing teams to make attribution complicated, too.
 Here at Leadfeeder, we’ve noticed a few common pitfalls marketing teams at B2B companies make in attribution:

-- Using complex, expensive software to get attribution data, when Google Analytics can do most of the work for you (with the help of Leadfeeder, of course).
-We show you how you can set up a model like Grow and Convert’s for yourself in Google Analytics.
+Using complex, expensive software to get attribution data.
+We show you how you can set up a model like Grow and Convert’s for yourself.

 Finally, we discuss how marketers can use Leadfeeder as a marketing attribution tool and a way to gain visibility into the 98% of website visitors who don’t convert.